-Page

 PART I - FINANCIAL INFORMATION

 Item 1.
-Consolidated Financial Statements (Unaudited) F-1
+Financial Statements F-1

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 4
+Management's Discussion and Analysis of Financial Condition and Results of Operations 3

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 9
+Quantitative and Qualitative Disclosures About Market Risk 10

 Item 4.
 Controls and Procedures 10

 PART II - OTHER INFORMATION

 Item 1.
-Legal Proceedings 11
+Legal Proceedings 12

 Item 1A.
-Risk Factors 11
+Risk Factors 12

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 12

 Item 3.
-Defaults Upon Senior Securities 12
+Defaults Upon Senior Securities 13

 Item 4.
-Mine Safety Disclosures 12
+Mine Safety Disclosures 13

 Item 5.
-Other Information 12
+Other Information 13

 Item 6.
 Exhibits 13

 Signatures 14

-2

 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "expect," and similar expressions are intended to identify forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Quarterly Report on Form 10-Q may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
-We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
+In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Quarterly Report on Form 10-Q may not occur and actual results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.